zendesk/ruby-kafka/ISSUE_TEMPLATE.md

 * Version of Kafka:
 * Version of ruby-kafka:

-Please verify that the problem you're seeing hasn't been fixed by the current `master` of ruby-kafka.
+Please verify that the problem you're seeing hasn't been fixed by the current `main` of ruby-kafka.

 ###### Steps to reproduce